Checkmate: Two and three knights

 It is impossible to force checkmate with a king and two knights, although checkmate positions are possible (see the first diagram).
-In the second diagram, if Black plays 1...
-Ka8 White can checkmate with 2.
-Nbc7#, but Black can play 1...
-Kc8 and escape the threat.
-The defender's task is easy – he simply has to avoid moving into a position in which he can be checkmated on the next move, and he always has another move available in such situations.
+In the second diagram, if Black plays 1...Ka8 White can checkmate with 2.Nbc7#, but Black can play 1...Kc8 and escape the threat.
+The defender's task is easy – they simply have to avoid moving into a position in which they can be checkmated on the next move, and they always have another move available in such situations.